What is Driftware?

 When software forgets the edge cases, Driftware picks them up.

-TLDR: Driftware = sharp tools you build (or find) that fix the annoying gaps the big software ignores.
-Think micro-scripts, CLIs, or local helpers that just work, stay out of your way, and keep things running smoothly.
+TLDR: Driftware = sharp Web2.5 tools you build (or find) that fix the annoying gaps the big software ignores.
+Think micro-scripts, CLIs, or local helpers that just work, stay out of your way, and optionally tap into blockchain primitives when it actually makes sense.

 Driftware is the term we use at HyperDrift to describe the tiny tools that operate at the forgotten edge of your workflow — the scripts, microservices, and UI sidecars that keep things flowing when the big systems stall.